ZL-Audio/zl-audio.github.io/content/en/plugins/zlsplitter/_index.md

 ## About

-ZL Splitter is a multi-functional audio splitter plugin, which can split the input signal into:
+ZL Splitter is a multifunctional audio splitter plugin, which can split the input signal into:

 - left/right signal
 - mid/side signal